Self-Care for the Sandwich Generation

 Memory Loss: Memory loss may be mild in the early stages, but as the disease progresses, so will the level of memory loss.
 Caregivers can be called the wrong name, not be recognized, and more as individuals lose their memory.

-If you are feeling sandwiched, squeezed, and stressed, consider contacting Assisting Hands Home Care serving Cincinnati, OH.
+If you are feeling sandwiched, squeezed, and stressed, consider contacting Assisting Hands Home Care Cincinnati, OH.
 Our professional caregivers can step in almost immediately to give you the relief you need by caring for your senior loved one’s needs.
 Get in touch today and see how we can help your loved one feel happy and safe – at home.